drewcovi/bootstrap-range/README.md

 Examples
 ========
-You can see all of our API examples [here](http://drewcovi.github.io/bootstrap-rangepicker/).
+You can see all of our API examples [here](http://drewcovi.github.io/bootstrap-range/).

-Using bootstrap-rangepicker (with JQuery)
+Using bootstrap-range (with JQuery)
 ======================

 Create an input element and call .rangepicker() on it: